RyanLucchese/git-svn-scripts/README.md

 Installation
 ===============

-Copy the scripts to a place in $PATH, like ~/bin
+./install.sh

+If you don't want to install to $HOME/bin, cp git-svn-\* to another location in $PATH

 Usage
 ===============